-With income from environmental schemes set to become increasingly important for farmers over the next seven years as the Basic Payment Scheme is phased out, Carver Knowles can advise on all aspects of Countryside Stewardship including:
+With Basic Payment gradually reducing from 2021 onwards, income from environmental schemes is set to become increasingly important for landowners to make up this shortfall of income.
+Carver Knowles are able to advise on all aspects of Countryside Stewardship including;

-Countryside Stewardship provides financial rewards for farmers for adopting certain land management practices or undertaking certain investments in farm infrastructure in order to benefit the natural environment be it for biodiversity gain, the provision of habitats or improvements to water quality.
+Countryside Stewardship provides financial rewards for farmers for adopting certain land management practices or undertaking investments in farm infrastructure that benefit the natural environment.
+This can be for biodiversity gain, the provision of habitats, improvements to water quality or improvements to air quality.

-There are five different types of schemes offering payments for implementing options such as permanent grassland with very low inputs (£95/ha), winter bird food (£640/ha) and buffer strips on cultivated land (£353/ha) to name just a few.
-In fact, Countryside Stewardship offers 144 different revenue and capital options to choose from which provides ample opportunity for all farmers to secure some form of environmental scheme income.
+There are five different types of schemes with 150+ different options offering payments for looking after the environment.
+Options include permanent grassland with very low inputs (£95/ha), concrete yard renewal (£27.14/m2) and winter bird food (£640/ha) to name a few.
+The broad range of management and capital options provides ample opportunity to secure an additional income stream and mitigate the gradual reduction of BPS.

 There are five different forms of Countryside Stewardship.
 Which is most appropriate to apply for depends on farm type and eligibility.
 For further information relating to each type of scheme click below: